vlbeaudoin/vlbeaudoin/README.md

 _il/lui he/him_

-Généraliste (linux / net / sec / .. / windows) pour un organisme à but non lucratif (syndicat étudiant).
+Généraliste pour un organisme à but non lucratif (association étudiante).

 <!--
 **vlbeaudoin/vlbeaudoin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.